|

 show.
 Lights flashing on stage - audience in foreground."
 I

-was told that the ABC crew worked on the JHE story from May 3 through May 19, 1968.
-Besides Miami Pop, the only other JHE gig
+was told that the ABC crew worked on the JHE story from May 3 through

 May 10th.
 Noel Redding stated in Musician (August 1986, p.

-76) that "they filmed our May 10 Fillmore East shows"...Elliott Landy's photos from
+76) that "they filmed our May 10 Fillmore East shows"...Elliott Landy's

 this concert reveal an elaborate full-screen light show behind